LeonisX/yoda-stories-translation-tool/documents/comparison.md

 Action 9 (10):

-Исправлен звук здесь: Hello, Luke.
+Fixed sound here: Hello, Luke.
 Yoda has trained you well.
 May the FORCE be with you...!

-Запустить музыкальную тему Flourish.
+Play Flourish theme song.

 ![](images/code/z267-9.png)